FoxLisk/ALttP-Leaderboard-Rules/Main Board/Main Rules.md

 7. **FOR TIMES IN TOP 20%:**

 - Game Audio must be present.
-- The full credits must be shown at the end of the run.
 - Video submissions must begin with a power cycle or soft reset.
 - All gameplay should be featured in video submissions.
 Continuous sections of missing or obscured gameplay on the order of seconds are likely to be a significant barrier to verification.
 The moderation team may use discretion in extreme cases of frame drops.
+- It is recommended but not required to include the credits including the screen that says **The End**.

 ## EMULATOR RULES